cockroachdb/docs/cockroachcloud/connect-to-your-cluster.md

     {% include cockroachcloud/download-the-cert.md %}

-1. Copy the connection string provided in the Console, which will be used to connect your application to CockroachCloud.
+1. Copy the connection string provided in the Console, which will be used to connect your application to {{ site.data.products.db }}.

     <section class="filter-content" markdown="1" data-scope="mac">
     {% include_cached copy-clipboard.html %}